ObscureMosquito/ModernSiriServerCore/README.md

 You also need to generate certificates for this server, they must be placed in the keys/ directory, there are dummy files to show you the correct names.

-**Google STT Api**
+**Google STT Authentication**

-You will need to aquire a google speech to text api key and replace "YOUR_API_KEY" in "listener.py"
+You will need to aquire a google speech to text authentication file (pem or json) and edit listener.py environment variable to point to it, you will also need to install gcloud and log in via:

+sudo apt-get install gcloud
+gcloud auth login

 **Installing API Keys**